Contentify/Contentify/daux/docs/Development/03_Installation.md

 * PHP 5.4.0
 * MCrypt PHP Extension
+* FileInfo PHP Extension

+You will also need a MySQL Database and it's recommended to activate Apache's mod_rewrite module (or Nginx' HttpRewriteModule).

 We strongly recommend to use Webspace that you can configure.
 You should be able to create vhosts at least.
 And there is a command-line interface called [Artisan](http://laravel.com/docs/artisan).
 You should ensure you can run it.
 With Artisan you may [enable maintenance mode](http://laravel.com/docs/configuration#maintenance-mode).

+# Install Missing PHP Extensions

+The first step on your Windows environment is to open `php/php.ini` and to search for the name of the extension like so: `;extension=php_fileinfo.dll` If you find this line remove the semicolon to activate the extension.
+If you don't find it, you need to download the extension first and then add it to the `php.ini`.
+Here is a guide for MCrypt: [Link](http://www.myoddweb.com/2010/11/18/install-mcrypt-for-php-on-windows/)

 # Get Contentify